 The GDPR is found here!
 The recitals, which are sometimes easier to understand, are found here!

-Standard agreements may be helpful if you work with a company outside the EU or if you are a company outside the EU which deals with European clients and, in the process, accesses or processes personal data are found here!
+Standard agreements may be helpful if you work with a company outside the EU or if you are a company outside the EU that deals with European clients and, in the process, accesses or processes personal data.
+Find out here!

 You may find more info here!
 (This is for the UK.
 But the principles are more or less the same for the entire EU/EEA)